February 26, 2009 – 5:52 am

 February 25, 2009 – 11:48 am

 You won’t find patch notes here.
 Nor will you find new glyphs here.
 It is *way* too early, this stuff just hit the PTR, and will likely be there for at least a month, given all the testing that needs to go into Ulduar.
 When it gets closer and might feasibly be more realistic, then I may touch on some stuff, but for now?

 It’s not worth the energy getting worked up about changes that are so far from being final (esp with all the RL stuff I have to get worked up about!).
 Check out MMO-Champion if you really want more infos!

 In other news, Ciderhelm, whose tanking videos are fantastic and have been a great resource for TRI on a few fights (especially Malygos) has created an overview cinematic for WotLK entitled Glory of the Raider.
 It’s quite wonderful, and not at all tanking-specific – though I highly suggest that if you’re in any way involved in healing a tank, you have some idea what that tank should be/is doing on the boss fights!

 You can catch it there at the Glory of the Raider link, or over here on youtube.

-This is the first in a series of posts on how to arrange your healers in Naxxramas 25.
+This is the fourth in a series of posts on how to arrange your healers in Naxxramas 25.